cse-sim/cse/doc/src/docs/input-data/pvarray.md

 **pvVertices=_list of up to 36 floats_**

 Vertices of an optional polygon representing the position and shape of the photovoltaic array.
 The polygon is used to calculate the shaded fraction using an advanced shading model.
-Only PVARRAYs and [SHADEXs](#shadex) are considered in the advanced shading model -- PVARRAYs can be shaded by SHADEXs or other PVARRAYs.
+Only PVARRAYs and [SHADEXs][shadex]re considered in the advanced shading model -- PVARRAYs can be shaded by SHADEXs or other PVARRAYs.
 If pvVertices is omitted, the PVARRAY is assumed to be unshaded at all times.
-Advanced shading must be enabled via [TOP exShadeModel](#top-model-control-items).
+Advanced shading must be enabled via [TOP exShadeModel][top-model-control-items].
 Note that the polygon is used only for evaluating shading; array capacity is specified by pvDCSysSize (above).

 The values that follow pvVertices are a series of X, Y, and Z values for the vertices of the polygon using a coordinate system defined from a viewpoint facing north.
 X and Y values convey east-west and north-south location respectively relative to an arbitrary origin (positive X value are to the east; positive Y values are to the north).
 Z values convey height relative to the building 0 level and positive values are upward.

 The vertices are specified in counter-clockwise order when facing the receiving surface of the PVARRAY.
 The number of values provided must be a multiple of 3.
 The defined polygon must be planar and have no crossing edges.
-When pvMounting=Building, the effective position of the polygon is modified in response to building rotation specified by [TOP bldgAzm](#top-general-data-items).
+When pvMounting=Building, the effective position of the polygon is modified in response to building rotation specified by [TOP bldgAzm][top-general-data-items]

 For example, to specify a rectangular photovoltaic array that is 10 x 20 ft, tilted 45 degrees, and facing south --